SmartHomeGuys/DeskUp-Pro-Flexispot/README.md

 <p align="center">

-    Estimated to be available in the store by end of October 2026
+    Estimated to be available in the store by end of November 2026

 </p>